Kumari Kottam: Plot

 Somu agrees to marry his daughter to his close friend Muthaiya's son.
 Muthaiya has helped him in all instances.
 One day, he gets a letter from his late wife's cousin stating that Somu and his daughter must come to own Somu's father in law's wealth.
-He refuses the offer as he doesn't have money to go, Muthaiya sells his wife's jewellery to send him.
+He refuses the offer as he doesn't have money to go, Muthaiya sells his wife's jewellery to facilitate his travel.
 Many years later, Somu and his daughter are leading a luxurious life.
 Muthaiya's son Gopal enters the house as a gardener.
 Soon Muthaiya comes to Somu to remind him of his promise to get his daughter married to his son.
 But he refuses stating he is a mere gardener forgetting all the old sacrifices.
 Muthaiya is offended in public and attempts suicide, but is saved at the last moment by Gopal.
 Gopal then promises to teach a lesson to Somu and his daughter.